-Ligaments are soft tissues that join bones to each other and keeps them in place.
-When a ligament is stretched beyond its limit, it may cause the vertebrae to move out of place as the ligament that is meant to keep it in position has been injured.
+Ligaments join bones to each other and keep them in place.
+When a ligament is stretched beyond its limit, it may cause the vertebrae to move out of place.
 The severity of the ligament injury may determine the extent of the anterolisthesis.

 The ligaments can be sprained when you wrongly lift heavy items or assume a poor sitting posture for a long period of time.
 Assuming this posture either shortens ligaments or overstretches them.

-Pars fracture is a fracture that affects the facet joints at the spine.
-These joints are found at the spine and are responsible for the movement of the spine.
-A fracture of the facet joints can cause the vertebrae to slide forward which leads to anterolisthesis.
+A fracture that affects the spine can cause the vertebrae to slide forward which leads to anterolisthesis.

 4. Muscle Weakness

 The spinal muscles support the spine and keep the spine in place.
 Weak spinal muscles lose their efficiency in maintaining the alignment of the spine which can lead to a forward shift of the vertebrae.

 As we grow older, the intervertebral discs between our vertebrae begin to “wear off” due to overuse of the spine from bending, sitting for long periods of time, and other daily movements.
 This can cause the vertebrae to slip forward.

 The following are symptoms you may experience if you have grade 1 anterolisthesis:

 - Tingling Sensations